FedEx vs UPS vs USPS: 2023 Shipping Comparison

 USPS Pricing & Speed

 USPS is one of the best options for sending packages under 20 pounds.
-It’s also a great option for shipping anything heavy and small, thanks to flat-rate shipping rates.
+It’s also a great option for shipping anything heavy or small, thanks to flat-rate shipping rates.

 USPS is part of the executive branch of the US federal government, so the hours are more limited than those of FedEx and UPS.
 However, you can find a workaround by using one of USPS’s many retail partners—often grocery stores.
 USPS’s low prices and reliable delivery make it the best shipping option for many small businesses.